Control-Oriented Deep Space Communications For Unmanned Space Exploration

 \subsection{Organization and Notation}

 The rest of this paper is organized as follows.
-Section \ref{section 2} introduces the ``mother-daughter structure" and the $\mathbf{SC}^3$ loop.
-Section \ref{section 3} presents the spacecraft-probe downlink optimization scheme and its solution.
+Section \ref{section 2} introduces the model of the ``mother-daughter system" and the $\mathbf{SC^3}$ loop.
+Section \ref{section 3} presents the control-oriented communication optimization scheme and its solution.
 Section \ref{section 4} derives the closed-form solution of the proposed scheme and compares it with that of the max-sum rate scheme and max-min rate scheme.
 Section \ref{section 5} presents simulation results.
 Section \ref{section 6} draws conclusions.

 Throughout this paper, vectors and matrices are represented by lower and upper boldface symbols. $\mathbb{R}^{m \times m}$ represents the set of $m\times m$ real matrices, $\mathbf{I}_m$ is the $m\times m$ unit matrix, and $\mathbf{0}_m$ is the $m\times m$ zero matrix. $\lambda(\mathbf{A})$ denotes the eigenvalue of matrix $\mathbf{A}$.